ENGINEER-LUMZ/Free-to-Paid-Conversion-Rate-Analysis-for-365-Data-science/README.md

 The dataset I worked with includes three tables storing information about students’ registration dates, engagement dates, and subscription purchase dates.

 The interpretation of the metrics obtained has also been attached in a word ducument file.
-In it shed more light on the analysis.
+In it, I shed more light on the analysis.